7 out of every 10 companies whom we talk to about packaging solutions face one of these four packaging challenges.

 If you’re facing a similar problem, you might want to re-examine the operational processes within the scope of your industry and product.

-Solution 2 – Structural Change to the Packaging:
+Solution 2 – Structural Change

 The thing about rigid packaging is that it gets exposed to stress when the packaging comes in contact with external surfaces at the time of stacking or transporting.
-The underlying meaning here is that larger the surface area that comes into contact with other external surfaces, the higher would be the stress on the packaging.
+The underlying meaning here is that the larger the surface area that comes into contact with other external surfaces, the higher would be the stress on the packaging.

 Result?
 Higher chances of the packaging getting damaged.